 Excess Air Biohazardous Incineration

 Another of the processes for dealing with this type of hazardous material is excess air biohazardous incineration.
 This type of process is usually undertaken in small, modular incinerator units.
 Sometimes these devices are called batch incinerators.

-In theory this type of incinerator can be operated on a continuous basis.
+In theory, this type of incinerator can be operated continuously.
 However, more often than not, they are operated in a batch mode (hence, the alternative name).

 The heat in this type of incinerator is between 1600 to 1800 degrees Fahrenheit.
 When the necessary temperature is reached, the primary chamber burner ignites.
 When this happens, the waste is dried and combusted.
 Moisture and any volatile components in the waste are vaporized.